 - alias(name).
-For a description of this base modifier, see page 95.
-Note that the alias base modifier attribute is only allowed when the parameter attribute list precedes the function name. - assert_digits(min; max).
+See the description of the alias base modifier (on page 91).
+Note that the alias base modifier attribute is only allowed when the parameter attribute list precedes the function name. - assert_digits(min;max).
 Use this base modifier attribute to verify that the digit length of the passed COBOL argument is within the range specified by min and max.
 For example, [[integer out assert_digits(5;5)]] indicates that the COBOL data item must contain exactly five digits.

 The use of P-scaling in the COBOL program will increase the digit length by the number of P symbols specified in the PICTURE character-string.
-For example, all of the PICTURE character-strings 9(8), 9(5)P(3), and VP(3)9(5) describe a data item with a digit length of eight for CodeBridge.
+For example, all of the

+PICTURE character-strings 9(8), 9(5)P(3), and VP(3)9(5) describe a data item with a digit length of eight for CodeBridge.